 Why Were They Banned?

-Because bettors had an edge.
+Bettors had an edge.
 When you combine outcomes from the same game, they're often correlated.
 If one thing happens, it makes another outcome more likely.

 For example: